Blaze a trail with us!

 At Guildford, the line crosses the highway on a high bridge and leaves the road for a while, past the place where Campbells Creek joins the Loddon River, over another bridge, and now you’ll follow the Loddon River through bush and farmland, all the way to the old Newstead Station which is now an arts hub.

-Soon after Newstead, you will ride across the spectacular Joyce’s Creek bridge, the longest of the trail, at the bottom of Lake Cairn Curran Reservoir.
+Soon after Newstead, you will ride across the spectacular Joyce’s Creek bridge, the longest of the trail, at the south end of Lake Cairn Curran Reservoir.
 Then it’s a short climb up onto the volcanic Moolort Plains, with big skies, and world-recognised wetlands.

 The rollicking downhill run past the Moolort Silos and into Carisbrook is a blast before heading into Maryborough and the truly magnificent Maryborough Station where you can enjoy a well-deserved milkshake (or other age-appropriate refreshing treats).

 P.S.
-Take a peek at some of views you’ll get along the trail in the Views Along The Trail gallery below (photographs by Mick Evans).
+Take a peek at some of views you’ll get along the trail in the Views Along The Trail gallery.
+Click on the button below (photographs by Mick Evans and Ken Stewart)..

 Love the trail?
 Join in the chorus for change!
 Sign our petition, like us on social media and stay in touch.
 We know you care.
 And you want to be heard.
 And you’re busy.
 We get that.
 So, just make your mark, and hang out with us occasionally as a friend.